jaimeacostag/inventory-obsolescence-risk-dashboard/README.md

 # 🔍 Inventory Obsolescence Risk Dashboard
 ## 📌 Project Overview

 In this project I created a tool for determining inventory at risk of becoming short-dated and eventually expiring.
 The insights and data presented in this dashboard will help Supply Chain, QA and Commercial Teams collaborate on eliminating inventory waste and reduce costly destructions.
-The project uses a **synthetic SKU master dataset**; no real data was used in this project.
+The project uses a **synthetic inventory snapshot and inventory costs**; no real data was used in this project.

 The inventory snapshot data was generated using AI an Python.
 I then loaded the data into a PostgreSQL database to serve as the source of truth.
 I used Power Query to extract the data using SQL, and add conditional values based on expiration dates and an assummed 365 day aging profile across all SKUs.